 What is Largest Contentful Paint (LCP)?

-Largest Contentful Pain (LCP) is a user experience metric that evaluates the loading performance of a web page.
+Largest Contentful Paint (LCP) is a user experience metric that evaluates the loading performance of a web page.
 This determines the load speed when the main content of the page has finished rendering on the screen.

 LCP is going to use the following benchmarks for user-experience.